What is Educational Technology?

 - Create strategies for building community and social networking

 This educational technology doctoral degree guides learners in incorporating technology to grow 21st century working and teaching environments.
 The psychology behind how and why technology works to meet strong educational goals is at the core of this program.

 The GCU doctorate in educational technology requires learners to dive deeply into research, statistical analysis and evidence-based outcomes.
 They study how to use technology to improve education.
 In addition, they conduct research in private and public enterprise, nonprofits and educational institutions.

 This research applies directly to the dissertation graduates must write in order to receive their PhD in educational technology from GCU.
 Learners receive research and dissertation support throughout the entirety of their program, including during two hands-on doctoral residencies.

 Combine Innovative Learning and Technology

-The doctorate in instructional technology examines:
+The coursework for the doctorate in instructional technology specifically includes the study of:

-- Strategies for building communities and social networks
+- Building communities and social networks

 Program Core Courses